Circuit Insights: Towards Interpretability Beyond Activations: Methodology

 \subsection{Evaluation}

+All evaluations use the FADE framework \citep{puri-etal-2025-fade}, which relies on an LLM-as-a-judge to assess alignment between a feature and its natural-language description across four metrics: Clarity, Responsiveness, Purity, and Faithfulness.
+This evaluation setup follows prior work showing strong correlations between such automated judgments and human assessments of description quality.

-All evaluations were performed on input-centric metrics Clarity, Responsiveness, Purity and the output-centric metric Faithfulness from the FADE framework \citep{puri-etal-2025-fade}.
-Here, Clarity measures if the concept is expressed clearly enough to generate synthetic data, that would activate a feature.
-Responsiveness demonstrates if the feature's activation on the given concept are significantly higher than it's activations on a normally distributed dataset.
-Purity measures if the feature only strongly activates on the described concept or also on unrelated concepts.
-Finally, Faithfulness measures the extent to which steering the feature influences the model output in the direction of the described concept.
+\textbf{Clarity} measures whether the description expresses the concept clearly enough for the explainer LLM to generate synthetic inputs that activate the feature. \textbf{Responsiveness} checks whether the feature activates more strongly on these concept-driven inputs than on a randomly sampled dataset. \textbf{Purity} measures whether the feature activates primarily on inputs that match the described concept, or also on unrelated inputs. \textbf{Faithfulness} evaluates how strongly the feature's activation influences the model’s output in the direction implied by the description.
+A review of automated interpretability metrics, along with details of FADE's computation procedure, is provided in Appendix \ref{appendix:metrics-details}.